STI Nurse Screening Clinic

 Sexual Health Resources

-The clinic, along with the Longhorn Wellness Center, offers a range of sexual health resources, including free supplies, a safe space for questions and answers, and a strong commitment to gender-neutral care.
-This extends to our educational materials, ensuring sensitivity to all gender identities.
+The clinic, along with the Longhorn Wellness Center, offers a range of sexual health resources, including a welcoming space for questions and discussion, educational materials and workshops, and free supplies.

 Students can also access our library of educational resources to learn about various sexually transmitted infections (STIs).
 These health topics and patient education materials provide reliable information to help students make informed decisions about their sexual health.